 Let’s say a guy you’re dating is flirting with other people at a party.
 You see it.
 It stings.
 It pulls up those feelings of hurt and rejection, so you lash out.
 You try to brush it off, “get your own back.”

-You think “Screw him, I don’t even care.”
+You think “Forget this, I don’t even care.”
 Which would be all well and good, but it’s not genuine at this stage, because you’ve not actually felt how it made you feel.
 You’re just trying to cover over it.

 That’s why I can’t stress enough how important it is to follow this process… to deal with it in the right way.
-And you could apply this to many situations in life.
+This can be applied to many situations in life, too.

 Still Unable To Let Go?